NJB-PROJECT/CPanel-Admin-Web-Hosting-For-Project-Localhost-/README.md

 7. Users & Roles
 8. Activity Logs

+The freature i need to make :
+1. Email bot/automation (like massage client to warn they if SSL Cert will be expired)
+>> next plan freature on march 13th 2025! <<

 all freature still in development, and maybe next years this project will be shut off because i'm will be crazy for make this project for one dev.

 Contect me :